-Graduate Tuition & Fees 2023-2024
+Graduate Tuition & Fees 2024-2025

 Master's programs tuition (per credit):

-DPT and DNP \$1,150
+DPT and DNP \$1,190

-MSN-FNP and OT \$1,080
+MSN-FNP and OT \$1,120

-MBA, MSED, MSIM \$1,060
+MBA, MSED, MSIM \$1,095

-MSOLC \$750
+MSOLC \$760

-Graduate Registration Fees 2022-2023 (nonrefundable):
+Graduate Registration Fees 2024-2025 (nonrefundable):

-Application fee \$50

-Full-time registration (12+ credits/term) \$450

-Part-time (fewer than 12 credits/term) \$220
+Application fee \$50 Full-time registration (12+ cre dits/term) \$475 Part-time (fewer than 12 credi ts/term) \$220

 The University reserves the right to modify the Schedule of Tuition and Fees at its discretion.
 Billings for tuition and fees and any room and board charges are due as indicated on the Statement of Student Accounts.
-Existing unpaid balances will prevent further registration and receiving diplomas.
+Existing unpaid balances will prevent further registration and the issuance of diplomas.
 Checks should be made payable to Dominican University New York.
 A certified check, money order or cash must replace checks dishonored for any reason.
-A service fee of \$25 is charged for rejected checks.
+A service fee of \$30 is charged for rejected checks.
 Students will be responsible for attorney's fees and other reasonable collection costs and charges necessary for the collection of any amount not paid when due.
-Interest will be charged on unpaid balances at the annual rate of 12%
+Interest will be charged on unpaid balances at the annual rate of 12%.